- What is a biocide?

 A pesticide is a generic term which groups together biocides and plant protection products.
 All pesticides must have an authorisation granted by the Federal authorities in order to be placed on the Belgian market.
 For biocides: see list of authorised biocides

-PPPs are products used for the protection of plants: se the website "fytoweb".
+PPPs are products used for the protection of plants.
+For more information : see the website "fytoweb".

 In Belgium, biocides must always have an authorisation from the Federal Minister for the Environment before they can be placed on the Belgian market by a company.
 An indication of this authorisation must always be visible on the label, in the form of an XXXXB or BE 20XX-XXXX or XX/IP or NOTIFXXX or EU-XXXXXXX-XXXX of BE-REG-XXXXX number.
 A number ending in B or BE or IP indicates that the biocide has been assessed on various important parameters including its efficacy and its toxicity.
 A NOTIF number means that this is a product with less harmful properties which does not require a detailed scientific assessment.

 4. Where can I buy biocides?

 It depends on what you need, and whether the targeted problem is mosquitoes, flies, wasps, mites, mice, disinfection of kitchen work surfaces, disinfection of swimming pool water, wood protection varnish, anti-algae products, anti-stain products for boat hulls, etc.

 With such variety of targets and biocides, they can be found in all kinds of shops.
-Anti-stain products for boats are found in more specialised shops whereas insecticides or disinfectants are available in just about every supermarket, DIY stores and even pharmacies.
+Anti-stain products for boats are found in specialised shops whereas insecticides or disinfectants are available in just about every supermarket, DIY stores and even pharmacies.